 You can use a whitelist in a CSV format to add only selected devices from a group to the migration project:

-- Prepare a CSV file in Excel with a column for the user email address, e.g.:
+- Prepare a CSV file in Excel with a column for the user email address or device serial numbers, e.g.:

 - Save the Excel file in the format CSV UTF-8 (comma-delimited).